TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

 .. attribute:: window.encoding

    Encoding used to encode method arguments (Unicode strings and characters).
-   The encoding attribute is inherited from the parent window when a subwindow is created, for example with :meth:`window.subwin`.
+   The encoding attribute is inherited kutoka the parent window when a subwindow is created, for example with :meth:`window.subwin`.
 By default, the locale encoding is used (see :func:`locale.getpreferredencoding`).